rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 an example on why it is actually kind of cool to understand this whole Monad/Monoid/Applicative Endo-Functors nonsense.

-After I watched the video I hacked up a Haskell script defining the necessary stuff to solve the same problem.
+Just After I watched the video I hacked up a Haskell script defining the necessary stuff to solve the same problem.

 I didn't use the State Monad because I wanted to exercise the main point of the problem.
-Many of the solutions to problems in Haskell show the final product and not the path the author took to solve the problem ([write yourself a scheme in 48 hours ](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), I'm looking at you!) ^2.
+Many of the solutions to problems in Haskell show the final product and not the path the author took to solve the problem ([write yourself a scheme in 48 hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), I'm looking at you!) ^2.

 My whole script fits under 50 lines: